vinheim3/atari-tetris-emulation/slapstic101.md

 By simply writing to offsets 0x80, 0x90, 0xa0, 0xb0, (ie 0x6080-0x60b0) you would change the internal rom bank value respectively.
 The state would then go back to `IDLE`

-You can write to 0x6080 and 0x6090 and that would be sufficient from a programmer's perspective for developing Tetris, but the security device requires using the more difficult options
+You can write to 0x6080 and 0x6090 and that would be sufficient from a programmer's perspective for developing Tetris, but I guess Atari would have required use of the more difficult options to take advantage of the security device

 Basic banking mode is only used during Service mode, when checking if the ROM is valid